-The register provides a consideration for the design processes for rolling stock sub systems, enabling technical compatibility assessment for fixed installations, monitoring interoperability status of the UK railway network and assessing route compatibility for planned trains.
-It is intended to provide an overview of general compatibility, though the RU, Vehicle Manufacturer or other authorised users will need to undertake more detailed assessments prior to a vehicle being cleared to operate on a new route.
+The Railway Interoperability Regulations mandate that the Infrastructure Owner must have the ability to produce an export of its infrastructure data, meeting the Register of Infrastructure data specification (Commission Implementing regulation (EU) 2019/777 repealing implementing decision 2014/880 EU), within 28 days of a request by an applicant for authorisation or an approved body enabling technical compatibility assessment for fixed installations, monitoring interoperability status of the UK railway network and assessing route compatibility for planned trains.
+It provides an overview of general compatibility, though the RU, Vehicle Manufacturer or other authorised users will need to undertake more detailed assessments prior to a vehicle being cleared to operate on a new route.